On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: The secular model

-Actually, this means that in our expression we just remove all monomials but the ones containing the wanted resonant angle.
-Using the selected terms we determine a generating function $\mu^2\chi_{1}^{({\rm res})}(\vet{\lambda},\vet{\csi},\vet{\eta})$ by solving the equation
+Actually, this means that in our expression we just remove all monomials but the ones containing the wanted quasi-resonant angle.
+Using the selected terms we determine a generating function $\mu^2\chi_{1}^{({\rm q.r.})}(\vet{\lambda},\vet{\csi},\vet{\eta})$ by solving the equation